o-t-w/blog/src/content/blog/styling-scrollbars.md

 These pseudo-elements are not on a standards track, so won’t ever get implemented in Firefox.

 In 2018 the W3C published a scrollbars styling specification which introduced the `scrollbar-width` and `scrollbar-color` CSS properties.
-Firefox 64, released that same year, implemented both of these properties.
+Firefox 64, released that same year, implemented both properties.
 Chrome 118 has also [added support](https://chromestatus.com/feature/5665308343795712).
 Safari have expressed a positive position on both [scrollbar-color](https://github.com/WebKit/standards-positions/issues/134) or [scrollbar-width](https://github.com/WebKit/standards-positions/issues/133#issuecomment-1551300724)).

 The older non-standard approach allowed a great deal of control.
 You could even recreate Windows 95 style scrollbars for a retro look if you wanted to.
 The standardized CSS properties are much more limited in scope.